Macedonia in the Eurovision Song Contest 2007: At Eurovision

 The semi-final and final were broadcast in Macedonia on MTV 1 and MTV Sat with commentary by Milanka Rašić.
-The Macedonian spokesperson, who announced the Macedonian votes during the final, was Elena Risteska who previously represented Macedonia at the contest in 2006.
+MRT appointed Elena Risteska, who represented Macedonia in 2006, as its spokesperson to announce the Macedonian votes during the final.

 Semi-final

 Karolina took part in technical rehearsals on 4 and 6 May, followed by dress rehearsals on 9 and 10 May.
 The Macedonian performance featured Karolina performing in a short green dress together with a ballerina, a dancer and three backing vocalists which began the song seated on chairs.
 The background LED screens displayed a starry sky and the performance also featured the use of a wind machine and pyrotechnics.
 The five backing performers that joined Karolina on stage were Ana Kostova Kostadinovska, Andrijana Janevska, Boban Kovačevski, Sara Projkovska Nikolovska and Stevo Cjepinovski.

 At the end of the show, Macedonia was announced as having finished in the top ten and subsequently qualifying for the grand final.
 It was later revealed that Macedonia placed ninth in the semi-final, receiving a total of 97 points.